Get Schooled

 (Lee este artículo en español aquí!)

-Many factors, like your Student Aid Index (SAI), status as a full-time or part-time student, and cost of attendance at the school you plan to attend all play a role in how much Pell Grant funds may be awarded.
-Since these factors can change over time while in college, Pell Grant amounts can vary each year.
-For the 2023-2024 award year, the maximum Federal Pell Grant is $7,395.
-Even though this is the maximum award, some students are eligible to receive up to 150% of their Pell Grant scheduled award.
+Many factors such as your Student Aid Index (SAI), financial need, status as a full-time or part-time student, and cost of attendance at your college all play a role in the Pell Grant funds that may be awarded to you.
+Because each of these factors can change in a given academic year, the amount you may receive in Pell Grant funds can vary.
+For the 2024-2025 academic year, the maximum Federal Pell Grant is $7,395.
+Even though this is the maximum award, some students are eligible to receive up to 150% of their Pell Grant scheduled award through the Year-Round Pell program.
 If you qualify for more funds, your school can help you determine how much and how it will be disbursed based on the award schedule.

-So it’s simple!
-Apply for financial aid early and when those award letters start rolling in, look to see if the Pell Grant is supporting you for paying for college.
+Have any questions about the Pell Grant or about receiving financial aid for college?
 Text #FAFSA to 33-55-77 to chat with one of our advisors.
 If you're using a mobile device, click here to have the text message set up for you!

 Get to College